 Expenses basics

-As with all types of business expenses, you can only claim for costs incurred wholly and exclusively for the purpose of carrying out your trade.
+As with all types of business expenses, you can only claim for costs incurred wholly and exclusively while carrying out your business or trade.

-If you claim for anything which is for your own personal use, or joint use (i.e. it has a ‘duality of purpose’), you will have to pay extra personal tax on the value of the product or service, and your company will incur an Employers’ National Insurance liability on the benefit.
+If you claim for anything which is for your personal use, or joint use (i.e. it has a ‘duality of purpose’), you will have to pay extra personal tax on the value of the expense claim.
+Your company will incur an Employers’ National Insurance liability on the benefit.

 You can browse the list here.

-Interestingly, leading freelancers’ trade association, IPSE (formerly PCG) is not on the HMRC approved list.
+Interestingly, the leading freelancers’ trade association, IPSE (formerly PCG) is not on the HMRC-approved list.

 As most of our visitors are contractors, we asked the organisation why this is the case: